Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Electroweak vacuum stability and the onset of heating

-We will assume from now on a fixed value of the Higgs mass ${m_h=125.2 \textrm{ GeV}}$ \cite{ParticleDataGroup:2024cfk} and focus on the impact the top quark mass has on the running of $\lambda$.
-A graphical representation of the effective potential can be seen in Figure \ref{fig:effective_potential}, where the green and red lines exemplify the possible formation of a barrier in the SM effective potential at the instability scale $\mu_{\rm inst}$ for different choices of top quark pole mass.
+A graphical representation of the effective potential \eqref{eq:effHiggspot} can be seen in Figure \ref{fig:effective_potential}, where the green and red lines exemplify the possible formation of a barrier in the SM effective potential at the instability scale $\mu_{\rm inst}$ for different choices of top-quark pole mass.
+Beyond that scale, the Higgs potential becomes negative, with the new and significantly deeper minimum appearing at super-Planckian field values in the absence of new physics.

-Imposing a stability constraint means ensuring that the tachyonically amplified fluctuations do not exceed the instability scale.
-The parametric description computed in a previous work \cite{Laverda:2023uqv} provides a convenient way to estimate the Higgs energy density at the end of the first semi-oscillation.
-This can be compared to the height of the barrier in the effective potential, setting with it a stability constraint, namely